dilmint/TPS25-SQLITE-COPY/README Teacher.md

 ### 4. ✅ Program Outcomes
 - How many people have completed each program?
 - How many were referred but have not completed?
+     Hint for writeup: can we draw conclusions about why a person has or hasn't completed a program from this data?

 <details> <summary>💡 Starter queries</summary>